 With the onset of autumn, it’s time to start thinking about autumnal food.
 The weather starts to cool and the time is right to contemplate foods that are more warming as well as ones that provide you with the key nutrients you need to survive the onset of cold and flu season.
 It’s funny how the seasons work like that.

-Start looking for the following fruit and vegetables as they hit their peak season:
+Start looking for the following fruit and vegetables

 - Apples (make sure they are new season and haven’t come out of cold storage from last year) – as a snack, stewed on muesli or with yoghurt (or as a treat…apple crumble or apple pie)

 - Kiwifruit – great for vitamin C to help boost the immune system

 - Hazelnuts, almonds, walnuts, pecans – fabulous for snacks or ground up as a nut butter or chopped and sprinkled on breakfast

 - Quinces – vitamin C again, fabulous cooked and you can even serve them with meat dishes as they go well with savoury flavours

 - Navel oranges – more vitamin C just when you need it